Graphs

 The minimum number of points required is calculated based on Henning window function.
 To get the required number of points, you can either increase the Simulation time or decrease the Sample time.
 The formula applies to both Time Based and Sample Based blocks. |

 The graph in the frequency domain represents the spectrum of the signal, showing which frequencies are present in that signal.
-Create a model using the Pulse Generator and Terminator blocks.
-Leave parameters and settings by default and enable recording of signals between blocks:
+Create a model using the blocks Pulse Generator and Terminator.
+Leave the parameters and settings by default and enable recording of signals between blocks:

-Specify a simulation time of at least 16 seconds (otherwise there will not be enough data points) and start the simulation with the button Start .
+Specify a simulation time of at least 16 seconds (otherwise not enough data points) and start the simulation with the button Start .
 After the simulation, open the graph window

 and select the display type Frequency domain signals